-Artificial intelligence could impact 40% of jobs globally, says International Monetary Fund

-Citing data from the Periodic Labour Force Survey, the financial agency indicated that 26% of India’s jobs stand to be impacted by artificial intelligence.
+26% of jobs in India could be impacted by artificial intelligence: International Monetary Fund

+The technology could also ‘worsen overall inequality’ in the country, the United Nations’ financial agency has warned.

-Nearly 40% of all jobs globally could potentially be affected by artificial intelligence, or AI, according to a recent analysis by the International Monetary Fund.
+Around 26% percent of jobs in India are “highly exposed” to disruption by artificial intelligence, or AI, in the foreseeable future, according to a recent analysis published by the International Monetary Fund.

+Globally, the number stands at 40% for all jobs, while in developed economies, 60% of jobs are similarly susceptible.

+The analysis cites data from India’s Periodic Labour Force Survey to state that most of the country’s jobs fall in the low-exposure category.
+This is because the majority of workers are “craftspeople, skilled agricultural workers, and low-skilled, or ‘elementary’ workers.”
+Essentially, jobs in India are therefore less likely to be impacted by artificial intelligence.

+However, the analysis cautions that professionals, managers, clerical support workers, technicians and those working in service and sales jobs face the highest risk from artificial intelligence in the country.

+India was also found to be an exception to a global trend of jobs held by women being more likely to be impacted by artificial intelligence. “[This] may be attributed to high shares of women in agricultural jobs, especially in countries where the farming sector is large [for example, India],” the analysis states.

-The analysis, published as a staff discussion note on Sunday, stated that around 60% of jobs in advanced economies are “highly exposed” to artificial intelligence.
-These markets will “experience the benefits and pitfalls of artificial intelligence sooner than emerging markets”, said the note.
+On the other hand, advanced economies are highly exposed to artificial intelligence because of the predominance of “cognitive-intense” jobs.
+These markets will “experience the benefits and pitfalls of artificial intelligence sooner than emerging markets”, said the analysis.

 To measure the risk that AI poses to job markets, the analysis considered the factor of “AI complementarity”.
-It stated that AI would not necessarily render jobs obsolete but could enhance productivity through integration.
+It said that AI would not necessarily render some jobs obsolete but could enhance their productivity.

-“AI complementarity suggests that...about half [of jobs] may be negatively affected by AI while the rest could benefit,” said the note.
+“AI complementarity suggests that...about half [of jobs] may be negatively affected by AI while the rest could benefit,” the anaysis found, waarning that this could have lopsided benefits.

-Taking this into account, it stated that there is a pattern of high-income jobs being more susceptible to change by artificial intelligence.
-“The correlation between earnings and potential complementarity...suggests that AI’s gains will likely disproportionately accrue to higher-income earners, especially in countries such as India,” said the note.
+“The correlation between earnings and potential complementarity...suggests that AI’s gains will likely disproportionately accrue to higher-income earners, especially in countries such as India,” said the analysis.

-In India, which is categorised as an emerging market, the note cited data from the Periodic Labour Force Survey to state that 26% of jobs are highly exposed to artificial intelligence.
-It said that most jobs in India fall in the low-exposure category since a majority of workers in the country are “craftspeople, skilled agricultural workers, and low-skilled, or ‘elementary’ workers.”

-India was also found to be an exception to a global trend wherein jobs being held by women are more likely to be impacted by artificial intelligence as compared to men. “[This] may be attributed to high shares of women in agricultural jobs, especially in countries where the farming sector is large [for example, India],” the note stated.

 In a blog post about the findings of the analysis, International Monetary Fund Managing Director Kristalina Georgieva emphasised the need to draft a “set of policies to safely leverage the vast potential of AI” in both advanced and emerging markets.